ygweric/ygweric.github.io/_posts/2016-1-15-My-Resume.md

 4 years experience about iOS development, familiar with UI, Running Time, animation, and anything.

 ##### C/C++
-I use a lot of C/C++ in the third-party librarys when I am work with iOS, Cocos2dx, Gloox, and FFmpeg, read and modified them for my project.
+I use a lot of C/C++ in the third-party librarys when I am work with iOS, Cocos2dx, Gloox, and FFMpeg, read and modified them for my project.

 ##### Android, Java, JNI,
 2 year experience about Android development, always learned Android's latest technology.

 ##### Cocos2dx, box2d
-Started game development in 2013 in my free time, and have some game online now, though my games is not popular, the game development experence made me have a better understanding of the C/C++, and game development skills
+Started game development in 2013 in my spare time, and have some game online now, though my games is not popular, the game development experence made me have a better understanding of the C/C++, and game development skills

 ##### Jave Web, SSH
+Use them 5 years ago, forget lots of them, but I am still familiar with Java now.

-##### Python, Tornado Web,
+#####Html/CSS, Python, Tornado Web

-##### ffmpeg
+Use them for months in project [Equipment cool][zbc], can use them for normal front-end and  back-end.

-##### Html/CSS
+##### FFMpeg
+Know it's sourcecode and can realize general function

 ##### XMPP + gloox + Openfire (Instant messaging framework)
+Very familiar, can change them as I want